olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_3.md

 Return the sum of all part numbers in a given engine schematic.

-To do this, I parsed all of the numbers and into two separate containers and performed checks on the boundary of all numbers to check for gears.
+To do this, I parsed all of the numbers and symbols and into two separate containers that held their values and coordinates.
+I then performed checks on the boundary of all numbers to check for the presence of gears within this boundary.

 ## Part 2

-We now define a gear as any '*' symbol that is adjacent to exactly two part numbers.
-Its gear ratio is the result of multiplying those two numbers together.
+In part 2 the concept of a gear is introduced with a more strict definition: any '*' symbol that is adjacent to exactly two part numbers.
+Each gear has a gear ratio that can be calculated from the multiplication of its two adjacent numbers.
 Return the sum of all gear ratios.

-The same method as part 1 was used with different conditions.
+To complete this I used the same method as part 1, but with the stricter definitions of a gear to filter the symbols into only gears.
+From here, the gear ratios can be calculated, summed and returned.

 ## Improvements

 ### Algorithms

-The time complexity of my solution is linear O(N) where N is the number of characters in the engine schematic.
+The time complexity of my solution is linear `O(N)` where N is the number of characters in the engine schematic.
+This assumes that the length of numbers within the engine schematic is much smaller than the width of the engine schematic, which seems reasonable.

 ### Software Engineering

-The part_1() and part_2() (outside of the problems classes) methods contain too much logic.
+The part_1() and part_2() methods contain too much logic.
 These should be pulled out into an 'Engine Schematic' class.
 However, the problem is not complex enough to warrant this.

 ## Solution